-Cost of product revenue as a percentage of product revenue decreased slightly to 10% in fiscal 2010 from 11% in fiscal 2009 due to product mix.
-Cost of service and other revenue as a percentage of service and other revenue decreased to 23% in fiscal 2010 from 24% in fiscal 2009 due to unit growth in TurboTax Online, which has relatively lower costs of revenue compared with our other service offerings.
+Cost of product revenue as a percentage of product revenue decreased slightly in fiscal 2010 compared with fiscal 2009 due to product mix.
+Cost of service and other revenue as a percentage of service and other revenue decreased slightly in fiscal 2010 compared with fiscal 2009 due to unit growth in TurboTax Online, which has relatively lower costs of revenue compared with our other service offerings.